hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 Biringuccio 1959 \[1540\]) describe copper smelting in ways that hardly differ from the Rio Tinto practices.

-## Box 4.20 Fuelwood needs for Roman copper and silver smelting at Rio Tinto {.featuretitle}
+Box 4.20 Fuelwood needs for Roman copper and silver smelting at Rio Tinto

 The first mapping of Rio Tinto's enormous slag heaps resulted in estimates of 15.3 Mt of slag from lead and silver mining and 1 Mt of